BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2-Data Pre-Processing/ReadMe.md

 - We can see multiple suggestions and ways in internet to address this problem, but one of the thumb rule in machine learning is Every record is important and we don't know some information belongs to that row may be an important key factor for our prediction.
 - So we are going to take one of the most common idea to handle the problem is to take a mean/Median/Most_Occured of all the values from the column and replace it with missing data.
 - **Imputer** is a class from Sci-kit Learn library.Pre-perocessing which is going to do the task, exactly it is going to do above step.
-- it has the following input parameters
+- It has the following input parameters
-	1. missing_values:
+	1. **missing_values:**
-		- it has valeus like integer, string, np.nan(default) or None.
+		- It accepts valeus like integer, string, np.nan(default) or None.
-		- Based on your usecase you can go with either of'em. at the initial phase of data pre-processing it is recommended to go with NaN.
+		- Based on your usecase you can go with either of'em. at the initial phase of data pre-processing it is recommended to go with NaN or np.nan.
-	2. strategy:
+	2. **strategy:**
-		- it is an optional field
+		- It is an optional field
 		- By default will take mean of the column
 		- If Mean --> then replace missing values using the mean along each column and it Can only be used with numeric data.
 		- If Median --> then replace missing values using the median along each column.
 Can only be used with numeric data.
 		- If most_frequent --> then replace missing using the most frequent value along each column.
 Can be used with strings or numeric data.
 		- If constant --> then replace missing values with fill_value.
 Can be used with strings or numeric data.
-	3. Axis:
+	3. **Axis:**
 		- The axis along which to impute.
-		- by default it is 0
+		- By default it is 0
 		- If axis=0, then impute along columns.
 		- If axis=1, then impute along rows.
-	4. it has some other input parameters like verbose and copy, based on your use case you can choose it. the above 2 are the most frequently used input arguments.
+	4. It has some other input parameters like verbose and copy, based on your use case you can choose it. the above 2 are the most frequently used input arguments.
+If you want to know more about Imputer Please visit the following Link [sklearn.preprocessing.Imputer](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html).
+	**Note:** Please check for the current version of Imputer before reading it.
 ```py
 from sklearn.preprocessing import Imputer 			# module import: importing the file Impurter from sklearn.proprocessing package
 imputer = Imputer(missing_values = "NaN", strategy = "mean") 	# Creating object of the class